 example-app Internal vs public API endpoints

 Gadget exposes a second, lower-level set of queries and mutations in the GraphQL API called the internal API.
 The internal API lets trusted parties make low-level changes that the public API doesn't allow for maximum flexibility.
+Note that Internal API calls can only be made from the backend.

 When to use the public API